gurunandan-bhat/guild/content/reviews/dining-with-the-kapoors.md

 +++
-title = "Dining With The Kapoors" date = 2025-11-21T15:04:50+05:30
+title = "Dining With the Kapoors" date = 2025-11-21T15:04:50+05:30
-draft = true
+draft = false
-mreviews = ["Dining With The Kapoors"] critics = ['Priyanka Roy'] publication = ''
+mreviews = ["Dining With the Kapoors"] critics = ['Priyanka Roy'] publication = ''
 subtitle = "Reveals that the Kapoors are just another fun and boisterous family who love their food"